 Student Need(s): Student enrollment in dual credit courses is increasing, however, successful completion of these credits has not matched enrollment increases.

 This negatively impacts students' transcripts and self-confidence.

 Action Plan: Students successful completion of dual credit in high school increases post-secondary success.
-Counselors developed personalized success plans for each student enrolled in dual credit using current best practice guidance for increasing
+Counselors developed personalized success plans for each student enrolled in dual credit using current best practice guidance for increasing academic success.
+Counselors met with students and identified needed areas of support and connected students with tutoring, mentors, guided study halls, peer tutoring and summer programs.
+With individualized supports to meet the unique needs of students the goal was for them to increase credit attainment for their dual credit course work.

-Participation (Process) Data: 105 seniors enrolled in dual credit courses, school counselors met with all these seniors a minimum of one time for 30 minutes and created a success plan.
-76 students continued monthly check-ins on their plans.
+Participation Data: 50 seniors enrolled in dual credit courses, school counselors met with all these seniors a minimum of one time for 30 minutes and created a success plan.
+21 students continued monthly check-ins on their plans.

 School Counselor Role & Reflection: School counselors worked with students to create individual success plans and continued to meet monthly with students needing ongoing support.
 Students reported they felt more supported in their dual credit courses.
 While there were gains in credit attainment, there is still work to do in this area.
 Parents and teachers will be added to success plan conferences next year as well as creating a summer success course for rising seniors.
+School counselors will also complete additional disaggregation of data will also help increase ALL students having access and support to complete dual credit courses.